New potato varieties for limited-resource communities in the high Andes

 Executive Summary

-The Andean countries have made progress in potato breeding, but innovations are still needed for low-income people in marginal high-Andean areas.
-The gap is a consequence of the weak articulation of research systems with development agents and grassroots organizations, the incompatibility between formal seed systems and peasant ("informal") systems, the limited systematization and replication of experiences that work in specific contexts and collaboration between countries with a similar reality.
+Andean countries have made progress in potato breeding, but innovations are still needed for low-income people in marginal high-Andean areas.
+The gap is a consequence of the weak coordination of research systems with development agents and grassroots organizations, the incompatibility between formal seed systems and peasant ("informal") systems, the limited systematization and replication of experiences that work in specific contexts and collaboration between countries with a similar reality.
 The project has contributed to correct the above based on four modules:

 1. Facilitated access of national research systems to standardized germplasm, information and evaluation procedures.